The Complete Guide to The Tarbolton Reel

 What Is The Tarbolton Reel?
 (Key & Character)

-The Tarbolton is a traditional 4/4 reel characterized by its continuous, driving stream of eighth notes.
+The Tarbolton is a traditional 4/4 reel featuring a steady flow of eighth notes.

 • Tune Type: Reel